astroneer-team/astroneer-templates/with-prisma/README.md

 - `eslint`: The pluggable linting utility for JavaScript and JSX.
 - `eslint-config-prettier`: Turns off all rules that are unnecessary or might conflict with Prettier.
 - `prettier`: An opinionated code formatter.
+- `prisma`: Prisma helps app developers build faster and make fewer errors with an open-source ORM for PostgreSQL, MySQL and SQLite.
 - `typescript`: A superset of JavaScript that compiles to clean JavaScript output.

 ## Utilities